Tokutaro Sakurai: Biography

 Subsequently, as commander of the Infantry Group of the IJA 55th Division, Sakurai was assigned to the Japanese Burma Area Army and served as military advisor to the Burma National Army.
 He was the main Japanese commander at the Battle of the Admin Box in February 1944.
 After his return to Japan in April 1945, he was appointed commander of the IJA 212th Division, one of the new divisions raised to contest Operation Coronet, the projected American invasion of Japan, and was based near his native Fukuoka at the time of the surrender of Japan.

-In December 1961, Sakurai was arrested for illegal possession of firearms and swords, and on suspicion of assisting an ultra rightist organization in weapons training and planning a coup.
+In December 1961, Sakurai was arrested in the Sanmu incident for illegal possession of firearms and swords.
 However, he was released due to insufficient evidence.
-In June 1966, Sakurai took the tonsure, becoming a Buddhist priest, and lived at the temple of Ruriko-ji in Yamaguchi until his death in 1980.
+In June 1966, Sakurai took the tonsure, becoming a Buddhist priest.
+He lived at the temple of Rurikō-ji in Yamaguchi until his death in 1980.